ActianCorp/zeenea-platform-docs/docs/zeenea-connector-databricks-unity-jdbc.md

 ## Supported Versions

-The Databricks Unity Catalog JDBC connector is compatible with the SaaS version of the product.
+The Databricks Unity Catalog JDBC connector is compatible with Databricks on AWS, Azure, and Google Cloud platforms.

-Our connector have been built and tested with Simba 2.7.3 driver on Databricks 16.4 LTS version.
+Our connector has been built and tested with Simba 2.7.3 driver on Databricks 16.4 LTS version.

 ## Installing the Plugin